EpinelPS/EpinelPS/README.md

 After doing the following steps, you can register an account in the launcher (enter anything into email verification code section), and play like normal.

 ## Progress
-Stage, character, and story information is saved, as well as player nickname.
-Lobby UI kind of works.
-Nothing else works though, such as rewards.
+Stage, character, and story information is saved and works, as well as player nickname.
+TODO: Gacha system, reward system, xp system, sim room, outpost, etc

 TODO: Provide screenshots